Balaram Manna, Sangita M. Dutta, Subrata Dalapati and Smarajit Maiti* Pages 972 - 980 ( 9 )

-Aim and Objectives: Human continuously uses pesticides in the field to control pest population and weeds for considerable agricultural productivity.
-Side-by species like grazing-animals, insects and other species are adversely affected by or become resistant to pesticides.
-Insect, bird and cattle are highly abundant dwellers of the agriculture-field and represent three distinct phylum having versatile physiological features.
-Beside higher agricultural-productivity, protection to several species will maintain ecological/environmental balance.
-Studies on the effect of widely used pesticides on their DNA-stability and important enzymaticactivities are scanty.
+Aim and Objective: Humans continuously use pesticides in the field to control the pest population and weeds for considerable agricultural productivity.
+Side-by species like grazinganimals, insects and other species are adversely affected by or become resistant to pesticides.
+Insects, birds and cattle are highly abundant dwellers of the agriculture-field and represent three distinct phyla having versatile physiological features.
+Besides higher agricultural-productivity, protection to several species will maintain ecological/environmental balance.
+Studies on the effect of widely used pesticides on their DNA-stability and important enzymatic-activities are insufficient.

-Materials and Methods: Antioxidant-activity (Superoxide-dismutase; SOD/Catalase- by gel-zymogram-assay) and DNA-stability (fragmentation-assay) in hepatic/gut tissues were studied here after in-vitro exposure of Chlorpyrifos, Fenvalerate, Nimbicidine or azadirachtin to goat/cow/poultry-hen/insect.
+Materials and Methods: Antioxidant-activity (Superoxide-dismutase; SOD/Catalase- by gelzymogram- assay) and DNA-stability (fragmentation-assay) in hepatic/gut tissues were studied after in vitro exposure of Chlorpyrifos, Fenvalerate, Nimbecidine or Azadirachtin to goat/cow/poultry-hen/insect.

 Results: In general, all pesticides were found to impair enzymatic-activities.
-However, lower organisms are affected more than higher vertebrate by azadirachtin-treatment.
+However, lower organisms were affected more than higher vertebrates by azadirachtin-treatment.
 DNA fragmentation was found more in insects/poultry-birds than that of the cattle in hepatic/gut tissues.
 Inversely, toxicity/antioxidant marker-enzymes were more responsive in insect gut-tissues.
-However, mitochondrial-toxicity revealed variable effects in different species.
-It is noticed, chlorpyrifos to be the most toxic pesticide followed by Fenvalarate/Nimbicidine (azadirachtin, AZT).
-Nevertheless, AZT revealed its higher DNA-destabilizing effects in the field-insects than the other animals.
+However, mitochondrialtoxicity revealed variable effects on different species.
+It has been noticed that chlorpyrifos is the most toxic pesticide, followed by Fenvalerate/Nimbecidine (Azadirachtin, AZT).
+Nevertheless, AZT revealed its higher DNA-destabilizing effects on the field-insects as compared to the other animals.

-Conclusion: Field-insects are highly integrated to their ecosystem and the local bio-geochemical cycle, which may be impaired.
-Pesticides may have toxic effects on higher vertebrate and it may sustain in the soil after metabolized to its different derivative.
-Some of the sensitive biochemical parameters of this organism may be used as biomarker for pesticide toxicity.
+Conclusion: Field-insects are highly integrated into the ecosystem and the local bio-geo-chemical cycle, which may be impaired.
+Pesticides may have toxic effects on higher vertebrates and may sustain in the soil after being metabolized into their different derivatives.
+Some of the sensitive biochemical parameters of this organism may be used as a biomarker for pesticide toxicity.